 Zlatni Rat, Bol, Croatia

-Situated just west of the harbor town of Bol on the island of Brač, Zlatni Rat Beach might just be the most remarkable beach in Croatia.
-The beach is often referred to as the Golden Horn or Golden Cape, after its narrow triangular shape.
+Situated just west of Bol’s harbor town on the island of Brač, Zlatni Rat Beach might be the most remarkable beach in Croatia.
+After its narrow triangular shape, the beach is often referred to as the Golden Horn or Golden Cape.

-It is regularly mentioned in lists featuring the best beaches in the balkans, in Europe, and even in the entire world.
+It is regularly mentioned in lists featuring the best beaches in the Balkans, Europe, and even worldwide.
 If you’re looking for an extraordinary place to spend your summer holiday, this would be a good bet.

 Bačvice Beach, Split, Croatia